-Filling out the initial report or claim wage claim form is difficult.
-The wage claim form seems to ask contradictory questions.
-They are confusing too.
-The most troubling thing about filling out the wage claim form is that any mistakes you make may be used against you later on.
+Filling out the initial report or wage claim form is difficult.
+The wage claim form seems to ask contradictory questions; they are confusing too.
+The most troubling thing about filling out the wage claim form is that any mistakes you make may be used against you later.
 For example, if you mistakenly click the box “Were you paid overtime?” but you really have an overtime claim (even one you did not know you had), the lawyer for your employer may try to claim that you lied on your wage claim form.

 You do not need to write on your wage claim form that you are seeking “waiting time penalties” under California Labor Code section 203.
 The Labor Commissioner usually indicates on the official “complaint” form, which you do not need to fill out initially to file your wage claim, that you are seeking these penalties.

 You must indicate on the wage claim form how much you are seeking in your wage claim.
 This may be the most confusing part of your claim.
 To make sure you are claiming all that you may claim, you may need a lawyer’s assistance.
 Wage claim lawyers should know each and every type of claim you may make in your wage claim, which should maximize how much you can claim.

 Once you fill out and sign your form, you must deliver it to your local Labor Commissioner office.

 Some labor board offices in California require you to fill out another form along with your wage claim.
 This form, which we call the Overtime and Meal Period Calculation Form, can be found here.
 This form is very difficult to fill out.